EvertjanvandenBrink/StudentCooking/README.md

-# Swift House  - 2019 edition
+# ThePushSubscriber  - 2019 edition

 With our app the user can  subscribe on hackernews items.
 The user will be able to view items, filter items and he can also subscribe on categorys.